OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 description: Determine user permissions for the account hierarchy.
 ---
 # Account Hierarchy and User Permissions
 Microsoft Advertising users can use the same login credentials to access multiple accounts, potentially with different permissions on each account.
+An agency can setup a hierarchy of accounts to manage all users and accounts from one parent account, use one central wallet to pay for everything, and share campaign resources such as [Universal Event Tracking](universal-event-tracking.md) (UET) tags and remarketing lists across customers.

-[User Roles and Permissions](#user-roles-permissions) describes the actions available for each user role, how users are provisioned on an account, how you can act on behalf of an authenticated Microsoft Advertising user, and how you can discover their current access rights with the Bing Ads API.
+- [User Roles and Permissions](#user-roles-permissions) describes the actions available for each [user role](#user-roles), how [users are provisioned](#assign-user-roles) on an account, how you can [discover their current access rights](#get-user-roles), and how you can [act on behalf of an authenticated Microsoft Advertising user](#access-developer-token) with the Bing Ads API.
+- [Multi-User Credentials](#multi-user-credentials) describes how you can use one set of Microsoft Advertising credentials to access ad accounts across multiple customers, potentially with different user roles and permissions.
+If you already have multiple sets of login credentials you can ask support to [consolidate](#multi-user-consolidation) to one set of credentials.
+- [Account Hierarchy](#account-hierarchy) describes how you can provide access to a hierarchy of accounts for one or more users in a customer.
+Effectively you can manage all users and accounts from one parent account, and use one central wallet to pay for everything.
+Also with hierarchies, you can share campaign resources such as [Universal Event Tracking](universal-event-tracking.md) (UET) tags and remarketing lists across customers.

 For more information about the campaign hierarchy within an account, see [Entity Limits](entity-hierarchy-limits.md), [Campaigns](campaigns.md), and [Ads](ads.md).